FluentValidation/FluentValidation/docs/localization.md

 # Localization

 Out of the box, FluentValidation provides translations for the default validation messages in several languages.
-By default, the language specified in the .NET's framework's Current UI Culture will be used (`CultureInfo.CurrentUICulture`) when translating messages.
+By default, the language specified in the .NET's framework's current UI culture will be used (`CultureInfo.CurrentUICulture`) when translating messages.

 You can also use the `WithMessage` and `WithLocalizedMessage` methods to specify a localized error message for a single validation rule.

 ### WithMessage
-If you are using Visual Studio's built in support for resx files and their strongly-typed wrappers, then you can localize a message by calling the overload of `WithMessage` that accepts a lambda expression:
+If you are using Visual Studio's built in support for `.resx` files and their strongly-typed wrappers, then you can localize a message by calling the overload of `WithMessage` that accepts a lambda expression:

 ```
 RuleFor(x => x.Surname).NotNull().WithMessage(x => MyLocalizedMessages.SurnameRequired);